Mikoyan-Gurevich MiG-23: First-generation

 ("Flogger-B") This was an export derivative of the MiG-23M produced from 1978 to 1983 at Znamya Truda.
 One version (izdeliye 2A or 23-11A), intended for sale to the Warsaw Pact, was practically the same as the MiG-23M with small differences in communication and IFF equipment.
 The other (izdeliya 2B or 23-11B) was designed for sale for certain Third World client states.
 Like the 23-11A it featured the Sapfir-23D-III radar (redesignated Sapfir-23E), but lacked electronic counter-countermeasure (ECCM) features and had lower overall performance.
-Their communication equipment was also less powerful, with the Lasour-SMA datalink removed from some aircraft.
+Their communication equipment was also less powerful, with the Lazur-SMA datalink removed from some aircraft.
 Until 1981, these were delivered to customers with the R-13M missile instead of the R-60.